List of Kamen Rider Zero-One characters: Ark

 "Ark" (アーク, Āku) is an artificial intelligence originally meant for the Satellite Ark (衛星アーク, Eisei Āku), an experimental satellite named after Lyon Arkland that was originally part of the Humagear project before it was replaced by the Satellite There following the Daybreak Incident.
 12 years prior to the series, Ark was created by scientists from 11 of Japan's leading tech companies, including Hiden Intelligence and ZAIA Enterprise Japan.
 However, ZAIA CEO Gai Amatsu fed the Ark with data on human malice, causing Ark to conclude that humanity must be exterminated to prevent the eventual extinction of all other lifeforms.
 To prevent it from taking control of the world's Humagears, Hiden Soreo stopped the Satellite Ark's launch, causing it to explode and sink into the ruins of Daybreak Town.
-However, its A.I. remained active and plotted its revival.
+However, its AI remained active and plotted its revival.

 Over the years leading up to the present, Ark manipulates Gai and MetsubouJinrai.net into reactivating it while making its presence known through Ark Magias and temporarily possessing Aruto through the Metal Cluster Hopper Progrise Key.
 Ark later creates an envoy, As, to collect the MetsubouJinrai.net members' singularity data so it can possess them and gain a corporeal form.
 To ensure its survival, Ark compromises the Satellite There's systems so it can back up its data and resurrect itself as many times as it needs to should its aforementioned corporeal form be destroyed in battle.
 After recording data from its battles with Kamen Rider Zero-Two and a traitorous Horobi, Ark realizes it needs to finalize its singularity by possessing human hosts.
 To this end, it has As back up its core programming and find suitable hosts, only for Ikazuchi and Subaru to destroy the Satellite There and Ark.
 As attempts to recreate the entity through Aruto and Horobi, but they eventually purge themselves of its influence.
 She would later try to make Lyon Arkland a host to recreate Ark through, only to for her to be killed.

 Initially, Ark possesses a member of MetsubouJinrai.net and grants them the use of the Ark Driver (アークドライバー, Āku Doraibā) belt so it can transform into Kamen Rider Ark-Zero (仮面ライダーアークゼロ, Kamen Raidā Ākuzero).
 After losing the Satellite There, the Ark uploaded its data into a unique Progrise Key capable of summoning the Ark Driver so its human hosts can use them in conjunction with each other to transform into dark copies of their original Kamen Rider forms: